Alvipas/meteo_station_android_internet/README.md

 > sudo systemctl restart systemd-networkd
 ```

->When sharing the Internet from the WiFi adapter in Windows, the ethernet is assigned a static IP 192.168.137.50.
+>When sharing the Internet from the WiFi adapter in Windows, the ethernet is assigned a static IP 192.168.137.1.
 Please note that this interface is only used to configure the Raspberry with the laptop.
-Perhaps, it is better to perform this step before disabling the dhcpd service, as the Raspberry may not accept the Putty connection (I don´t remember on detail how I did this).
+Perhaps, it is better to perform this step before disabling the dhcpd service, as the Raspberry may not accept the Putty connection (I don´t remember with detail how I did this).
 > Metric = 500 is used to decide the priority of using the gateway for the Internet connection.
 If it is the lowest among the interfaces with Internet access, this will be the default path used by Raspberry.
 >
 ### 2.2 USB mobile tethering